TykTechnologies/tyk-identity-broker/README.md

 #### `Secret`

-The REST API secret to configure the Tyk Identity Broker remotely.
+The Gateway API secret to configure the Tyk Identity Broker remotely.

 #### `HttpServerOptions.UseSSL`